ExpressLRS/Docs/docs/quick-start/user-defines.md

 With more features being added consistently, [`./src/user_defines.txt`](https://github.com/AlessandroAU/ExpressLRS/blob/master/src/user_defines.txt) has gotten complicated 🤷‍♂️.
 So we will break it down! 🔨

 - To enable/disable anything in the user defines, simply add or remove a `#` in front of anything that has a `-D`.
 - In the configurator, use the checkbox for the given define.
+Info for each option is given via the `?` icon.
+Just put your pointer over the icon and the info will pop up.
 - We recommend reading this page **in its entirety** before first flashing ⚡ to have a better sense of the options.

 ## Binding Phrase